rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ![bg right:33%](assets/hza.jpg)

-## About
+## About Philip

-- Self-employed IT consultant from Herzogenaurach, Germany (Bavaria) 🍻
+- Self-employed developer from Herzogenaurach, Germany (Bavaria) 🍻
-- Blogging & content creation for more than five years.
-Since three years with a focus on testing Java and specifically Spring Boot applications 🍃
+- Blogging & content creation with a focus on testing Java and specifically Spring Boot applications 🍃
 - Founder of PragmaTech GmbH - Enabling Developers to Frequently Deliver Software with More Confidence 🚤
 - Enjoys writing tests 🧪
 - @rieckpil on various platforms